Top 6 Algarve Lighthouses to Visit for Stunning Views

 Why Visit: Overlooking the Guadiana River, which naturally separates Portugal and Spain, the lighthouse offers stunning views.
 The beauty of both countries can be seen via views of the river, Vila Real de Santo António, and the Spanish side of the border.
 Rich in nature, the surrounding area provides guests with a quiet haven.

-Opening Hours & Entry: Wednesdays from 14h00 to 17h00 free admission opens hours.
+Opening Hours & Entry: Wednesdays from 14h00 to 17h00, free admission opens hours.
 There are tours that present an original viewpoint of the area.

 Farol da Ponta do Altar (Ferragudo)